 Whatever the reason, our host homes act as out-of-home placements.
 We provide a safe home to support your child while keeping them connected with you.

 What makes a child a Level II?

-Your FSCD case manager will score a child as Level I or Level II based on the information provided by the family.
+Your Family Supports for Children with Disabilities (FSCD) case manager will score a child as Level I or Level II based on the information provided by the family.
 FSCD decides the level based on the amount of support needed, level of functioning, existing behaviours, etc.

 Perhaps an easier way to look at it would be that

 - Level I children’s needs can be met in the family, and community with occasional respite and breaks.